jrtaylor71/Smart-Thermostat-Alt-Firmware/DEVELOPMENT_GUIDE.md

 // Tag git repository: git tag v1.0.4
 ```

-This development guide provides the foundation for extending and maintaining the ESP32 Simple Thermostat project.
+This development guide provides the foundation for extending and maintaining the Smart Thermostat Alt Firmware project.
 Follow these patterns and practices to ensure code quality and system reliability.